adobe/stock-api-libphp/README.md

 * Returns:
     `SearchCategoryResponse` - The response object containing the search category API results matching the request object returned by `searchCategory` method.
+    `List of SearchCategoryResponse` - The list of response object containing the search category tree API results matching the request object returned by `searchCategoryTree` method.

 ##### Example